MorphMLP: An Efficient MLP-Like Backbone for Spatial-Temporal Representation Learning: Experiment

 \subsection{Video Classification on Something-Something}

 \textbf{Settings.} Something-Something \cite{sth} is another large-scale dataset, in which the temporal relationship modeling is critical for action understanding.
 It includes two versions, i.e., V1 and V2, both of which contain plentiful videos over 174 categories.
 We adopt the same training setting as used for Kinetics-400, except that a random horizontal flip is not applied.
 We utilize the sparse sampling strategy.
 The warm-up epoch, total epoch, batch size, base learning rate, and weight decay are 5, 50, 64, 4e-4, and 0.05, respectively.
-We double the same stochastic depth rates in Table \ref{model_setting}.
+We set the stochastic depth rates to be 0.3 and 0.6 for Morph-S and B respectively.

 \textbf{Results.} The comparison results on Something V2\&V1 are shown in Table \ref{sota_sthv2} and Table \ref{sota_sthv1} respectively.
 For SSV2, CNN architectures perform worse than Transformer architectures since they are limited to capturing local spatial and temporal information and struggle to model long-term dependencies.
 Transformer architectures can achieve better results, but they heavily rely on large-scale dataset pre-training which requires high computation.
 Compared with CT-Net\cite{ct_net}, our MorphMLP can reduce 2.5$\times$ computation but achieves 1.2\% accuracy gain.
-Compared with the-state-of-art method MViT\cite{mvit}, which is pre-trained on large video dataset Kinetics-600, our MorphMLP only pre-trained on ImageNet-1K can obtain better performance (70.1\% \vs 68.7\%) with smaller GFLOPS (591G \vs 708G).
+Compared with the-state-of-art method MViT\cite{mvit}, which is pre-trained on large video dataset Kinetics-600, our MorphMLP only pre-trained on ImageNet-1K can obtain better performance (70.1\% \textit{vs.} 68.7\%) with smaller GFLOPS (591G \textit{vs.} 708G).
 For SSV1, our MorphMLP also achieves outstanding results.

-Note that even if we do not add any complicated and unique temporal operation, our simple method can achieve such great performance.
+The superior results of our method on this dataset can be attributed to our unique progressively core semantics discovering manner and efficient spatial-temporal block design in MorpMLP.
+Table \ref{ablation_length} and \ref{ablation_residual} can also demonstrate our point.
+Note that even if we do not add any complicated and unique temporal attention operation, our simple method can achieve such great performance.
 This indicates that our model can serve as a strong backbone for further improvement.